Joshuathomas18/Joshuathomas18/README.md

 ## 🏆 Achievements

 - ✅ Selected for **Google Summer of Code 2025**
-- ⚡ Hackathon finalist in AI-based sports analytics
+- ⚡ 2 X Hackathon Winner
 - 🧪 Maintainer of open-source research projects on NLP, MIC, and educational data
 -
 ## 📚 I’m Currently Learning